jpandrad/terraform-scripts/README.md

 Terraform scripts I created

-`Route53/Import-Entries-CSVFile` => Use a csv file for create entries in AWS Route53.
+`Route53/Import-Entries-CSVFile` => Use a csv file to create entries in AWS Route53.